nigel-andati/Semantic-Book-Recommender/README.md

 3. Wait ~3 minutes for automatic setup (downloads ~15MB embeddings from Google Drive)
 4. Access the interactive interface via the generated public URL at the bottom of the notebook

-## AI Use and External Resources Disclosure
-### AI Tools and Prompts
-• Grok (xAI) and Cursor/ Composer 1.5
-• Prompts used:
-  - “Create an interactive Gradio interface for the book recommender featuring text input for queries, sliders for result limits, dropdown filters for emotion/theme/genre, example queries, and formatted results showing book details with relevance scores and classifications.”
-  - "Create a Python script to generate Sentence Transformers embeddings for a 7k book Kaggle dataset.
-Include data cleaning, genre/mood assignment via keywords, embedding generation, and ZIP file output."
-  - “Resolve runtime errors during book addition to the ChromaDB database, add clear explanations and comments throughout the code, and optimize embedding queries.”

-### AI-Assisted Development
-AI was used to produce the create_embeddings_subset.py file and build the initial framework for the Gradio user interface.
-During development, I used the AI for debugging to identify and resolve configuration errors when integrating Google Drive as a cloud storage equivalent and when creating the search function.
-Additionally, the AI provided component integration support by supplying the code necessary to connect the vector database with the application frontend (Gradio).
-### Self-Authored Sections
-I used Google Drive for cloud storage to make the project faster and easy for others to run.
-I independently built the core design, including the semantic search and ranking systems, and manually wrote all the specific genres, moods, and themes used for filtering.
-My original innovation was combining Sentence Transformers with zero-shot classification to allow the system to understand the actual meaning and emotional intent behind a user's search.
-I also edited the Gradio UI once generated to improve output.

-### External Resources
-• Kaggle Dataset: "7k-books-with-metadata"
-• LLM Course – Build a Semantic Book Recommender (Python, OpenAI, LangChain, Gradio) – freeCodeCamp.org (YouTube, 2025).